ppcamp/sigaa-ahp-form/ahp-api/README.md

 # to restart
 pm2 restart ApiBackend

-# to create a new api
+# to create a new api (in root ahp-api folder)
-pm2 main.js --name ApiBackend
+pm2 start dist/main.js --name ApiBackend
 ```

 The api use an action defined in github, which auto update the api code when detect some change